GFelberg/GFelberg/README.md

 ### **English:**
 Hello There! 👋 My name is Gabriel Felberg, although more recognized as GFelberg

-Nowadays, I'm a Computer Science student 🖥️, in the sixth period, which searchs explore more and more the technology world.
+Nowadays, I'm a Computer Science student 🖥️, in the eight period, which searchs explore more and more the technology world.
 Inside of these areas, I look work in the future with Cyber Security.

 In my free time, with the thecnology in my side, i usually play games and programm, and there's sometimes that I'm programming for a game that I'm actually playing.
 That's crazy! 🤣